Struct Arc

 Tangent(NFloat)

-Computes the tangent vector at parameter t
+Computes the tangent vector at parameter t on the arc.

 public Vector Tangent(NFloat t)